gersta/testcontainers-podman-demo/README.md

 export TESTCONTAINERS_RYUK_DISABLED=true
 ```

+Now, it is on you where to set these parameters: Either directly in the IDE or on the system/user level of the OS.
+The latter is requried
+to run `mvn` commands on the project.

 ## Running actual Testcontainer tests
 Setting up a postgres environment for the test cases can be made super easy by following the
 [testcontainer jdbc syntax](https://www.testcontainers.org/modules/databases/jdbc/).
 This allows to slightly